Composable privacy of networked quantum sensing: Introduction

 \paragraph{Our results.} The main results of this work consider the two previous methods of quantifying privacy considered in the literature.
 We show that the quasi-privacy definition, $\mathcal{P}(\mathcal{Q}, \mathbf{a})$, introduced in~\cite{bugalho2025private} is composably $\varepsilon$-secure, with $\varepsilon = \sqrt{1 - \mathcal{P}^2(\mathcal{Q}, \mathbf{a})}$ (Thm.~\ref{thm: luis defn composably private}).
 We then show that the quasi-privacy definition introduced in~\cite{hassani2025privacy} is composably $\varepsilon$-secure up to a constant factor (Thm.~\ref{thm: hassani defn composably private}). \\

 The organisation of this paper is as follows: in Section~\ref{sec: background} we give a brief overview of networked parameter estimation with quantum sensors, and composable security proofs in abstract cryptography.
 In Section~\ref{sec: mean estimation}, we illustrate these by showing that the use of GHZ states to jointly estimate the mean of a set of parameters is composably secure.
 In Section~\ref{sec: general fn} we consider more general states and functions, and give a condition for quantum dynamics to be composably private, which we relate to the privacy definitions in~\cite{bugalho2025private} and~\cite{hassani2025privacy} in Sections~\ref{sec: luis defn} and~\ref{sec: majid defn} respectively.
 In Section~\ref{sec: state verification} we consider composition with state verification schemes.
+Together, these give a composably secure parameter estimation scheme which can be used even in networks with untrusted sources or channels, or dishonest parties.